hdrake/cmip6-temperature-demo/README.md

 #### Calculating the Equilibrium Climate Sensitivity (ECS)

-The following binder is a tutorial for calculating the Equilibrium Climate Sensitivity, i.e. the amount of warming at equilibrium due to a doubling to CO2, in the CMIP6 models, plotted as a probability histogram.
+The following binder is a tutorial for calculating the Equilibrium Climate Sensitivity, i.e. the amount of warming at equilibrium (really, a few hundred years after doubling) due to a doubling to CO2, in the CMIP6 models, plotted as a probability histogram.

 [![Binder](https://binder.pangeo.io/badge_logo.svg)](https://binder.pangeo.io/v2/gh/hdrake/cmip6-temperature-demo/master?filepath=notebooks%2F01_calculate_ECS.ipynb)

-Note: in practice this example calculates the amount of warming due to a quadrupling of CO2, but conveniently this is equivalent to two doublings.
+Note: these estimates are biased low (by a factor of 1.5-2) because the models have not yet equilibrated are only analyzed a few hundreds years after quadrupling and they have not yet reached equilibrium.
+Since model experiments are rarely run out for more than a few hundred years, the climate science community has apparently switched to the so-called “Gregory-method” for their estimates of ECS, which linear extrapolates the (non-linear) relationship between radiative imbalance at the top of atmosphere and the global mean surface air temperature (to extrapolate from 100-1000 years or so all the way out to equilibrium).
+The ECS is then defined as the zero-imbalance intercept temperature of the linear extrapolation.
+Apparently this is the method that has been used for most estimates of ECS you see since CMIP5.
+Although not in the standard Deck of CMIP experiments, some modelling centers have produced output from [long-term simulations that run 200+ years](http://www.longrunmip.org/).
+See [Angie Pendergrass' repo](https://github.com/apendergrass/cmip6-ecs) for an application of the Gregory method which produces the large ECS estimates reported in the media.